xmatters/xm-labs-copy-groups/README.md

 **Very** basic email message templates have been defined for each form.

 NB.
-'Populate Group Properties' process needs to ran once to populate the group list.
-It only needs to ran again if groups have subsequently been created manually.
+'Populate Group Properties' process needs to be ran once to populate the group list.
+It only needs to run again if new groups have been created manually.

 # Testing
 Run **Populate Group Property** process.
 Once complete check the Group property in 'Copy Groups' form is populated with your Groups.